-38 § 3-1.03 SHORT-TERM ADVANCE TO THE GENERAL FUND FROM NONGENERAL FUNDS
+§ 3-1.03 SHORT-TERM ADVANCE TO THE GENERAL FUND FROM NONGENERAL FUNDS

-39 A. To meet the occasional short-term cash needs of the general fund during the course of the year when cumulative year-to-date 40 disbursements exceed temporarily cumulative year-to-date revenue collections, the State Comptroller is authorized to draw cash 41 temporarily from nongeneral fund cash balances deemed to be available, although special dedicated funds related to commodity 42 boards are exempt from this provision.
-Such cash drawdowns shall be limited to the amounts immediately required by the general 43 fund to meet disbursements made in pursuance of an authorized appropriation.
-However, the amount of the cash drawdown from any 44 particular nongeneral fund shall be limited to the excess of the cash balance of such fund over the amount otherwise necessary to 45 meet the short-term disbursement requirements of that nongeneral fund.
-The State Comptroller will ensure that those funds will be 46 replenished in the normal course of business.

-B. In the event that nongeneral funds are not sufficient to compensate for the operating cash needs of the general fund, the State Treasurer is authorized to borrow, temporarily, required funds from cash balances within the Transportation Trust Fund, where such trust fund belowers, here d mean any state of the compensate for the operating cash needs of the general fund, the State needed to meet the short-term disbursement needs of the Transportation Trust Fund, including any debt service and debt coverage needs, over the life of the borrowing.
+- A. To meet the occasional short-term cash needs of the general fund during the course of the year when cumulative year-to-date disbursements exceed temporarily cumulative year-to-date revenue collections, the State Comptroller is authorized to draw cash temporarily from nongeneral fund cash balances deemed to be available, although special dedicated funds related to commodity boards are exempt from this provision.
+Such cash drawdowns shall be limited to the amounts immediately required by the general fund to meet disbursements made in pursuance of an authorized appropriation.
+However, the amount of the cash drawdown from any particular nongeneral fund shall be limited to the excess of the cash balance of such fund over the amount otherwise necessary to meet the short-term disbursement requirements of that nongeneral fund.
+The State Comptroller will ensure that those funds will be replenished in the normal course of business. - B. In the event that nongeneral funds are not sufficient to compensate for the operating cash needs of the general fund, the State Treasurer is authorized to borrow, temporarily, required funds from cash balances within the Transportation Trust Fund, where such trust fund balances, based upon assessments provided by the Commonwealth Transportation Commissioner, are not otherwise needed to meet the short-term disbursement needs of the Transportation Trust Fund, including any debt service and debt coverage needs, over the life of the borrowing.
 In addition, the State Treasurer shall ensure that such borrowings are consistent with the terms and conditions of all bond documents, if any, that are relevant to the Transportation Trust Fund.